BrianPugh/game-and-watch-patch/README.md

 * An even further stripped version `--clock-only` that further reduces extflash size to just **139,264** bytes.
 Uses all the techniques described in `slim` plus:
     * Removed SMB2 ROM.
     * Set retro-go macro to just `GAME`.
+* Migrate the external firmware to internal firmware by utilizing an undocumented extra 128KB of internal flash with the option `--extended`.

 # Usage
 Place your `internal_flash_backup.bin` and `flash_backup.bin` in the root of this